 Best Putting Training Aids: Best Golf Putting Alignment Mirror

-- The aids mirrored and lined surface helps a golfer see how his eyes are positioned over the ball.
+- The aid’s mirrored and lined surface helps a golfer see how his eyes are positioned over the ball.
 Are the eyes directly over, inside, or outside the line of the ball?
 A golfer can also check to see if their putter head is squared to the ball

 Best Putting Training Aids: Best Automatic Return Golf Putting Cup

-Essentially, we cannot always go to a golf green to practice putting.
+We cannot always go to a golf green to practice putting.
 The weather might be bad, or we might be stuck in our office or house for the day.
 The Automatic Return Golf Putting Cup gives us a simple and enjoyable way to practice putting when trapped inside.

-While a simple concept, a few aspects of this automatic return, putting cup make it a standout as a valid putting training aid.
+While a simple concept, a few aspects of this automatic return putting cup make it a standout as a valid putting training aid.

 - Instant feedback (and the penalty for a missed put).
-If the ball “enters” the cup appropriately, it returns directly back to the golfer.
+If the ball “enters” the cup appropriately, it returns directly to the golfer.
 If the putt is missed, the ball has to be retrieved

-Whether bought as a gift or personal use, this putting training aid enables a golfer to practice without leaving the house.
+Whether bought as a gift or for personal use, this putting training aid enables a golfer to practice without leaving the house.